Gatan501st/Projects-/README.md

 <a href="https://www.linkedin.com/in/gatanna-waruinge-807413290?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B5tlTuI9hTx%2BXxguTS57mSQ%3D%3D)"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a current undergraduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity,

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]